logzio/logz-docs/_source/logzio_collections/_tracing-sources/cs_open_tracing.md

         }
 ```

-### K8S Reference
+### Kubernetes Reference

-If you are deploying your app on k8s, make sure to [deploy Jaeger/OpenTelemetry collector and agents](https://docs.logz.io/user-guide/distributed-tracing/k8s-deployment).
+1. If you are deploying your app on Kubernetes, [deploy Jaeger/OpenTelemetry collector and agents](https://docs.logz.io/user-guide/distributed-tracing/k8s-deployment).

-Then, add the following env variables to your app containers:
+1. Add the following env variables to your app containers:

  ```yaml
  env: